aashishhari/peopleCounter/README.md

  > `TestingData` contains the testing data referenced in our final report.

  Additionally, a couple extra files and directories contain a few different implementations we were experimenting with throughout the process.

+ PCB.jpg includes a picture of our final PCB design.

 __Required Libraries/Dependencies (These need to be installed to run):__